Turning Tragedy into Giving Back, Giving Hope and Saving Lives

 As a registered organ and tissue donor, Martin would save three lives the night he passed with his healthy and strong liver and kidneys.
 As one of his very good friends stated the night he passed – “he left this world as he lived, in an act of ultimate generosity that is giving the gift of life to many others.”
 In the year to follow, Stephanie would learn that his heart tissue had saved three additional lives which included two 3-day old baby girls with heart defects.
 While the pain of losing Martin was still unbearable, Stephanie found hope and peace in knowing that his legacy continued.

 In January of 2014, after being approached by a friend and former colleague/business partner of Martins, Jack Reutemann from Research Financial Strategies, about hosting a golf tournament in his honor, Stephanie decided to take it a bit further.
 She established a non-profit – The Annual Martin Klaiber Memorial Golf Tournament, now officially “The Klaiber Foundation”.
 An organization established with a mission to give back to the local community organizations who are committed to saving lives every day, drive awareness about the importance of organ and tissue donation and help save the lives of countless animals.
 All of this – one drive, one putt at a time.
-The three organizations include the The Loudoun First Responders Foundation (LFRF), The Washington Regional Transplant Community (WRTC), and last but not least, Tails of Hope in Mt.
+The three organizations include the The Loudoun First Responders Foundation (LFRF), Infinite Legacy (Formerly The Washington Regional Transplant Community (WRTC)), and Tails of Hope in Mt.
 Airy, MD.

 Martin was a man with an undeniable passion for the game of golf, always working on perfecting his game.
-With the signature hole number 15 memorialized in his honor, the annual charity event held at River Creek, on a course he strived to master, continues year after year.
+With the signature hole number 15 memorialized in his honor, the annual charity event is held at River Creek on the golf course that he loved and strived to master.